-Finished Size: 57″ x 71.5″ or 145cm x 182cm (14ct) Number of colors: 234 (DMC)
+Finished Size: 57″ x 71.5″ or 145cm x 182cm (14ct)

-We’ve compiled all 5 of the versions, showing the first 5 generations of Pokemon in the generation 5 Pokemon sprites.
+We’ve compiled all 5 of Servotron’s patterns and an additional 6 and 7th generations, showing the first 7 generations of Pokemon in the generation 5 Pokemon sprites.
 Each pattern is the same size, and uses the same 105 master colors.

-Number of colors: 105 (generation 1), 101 (generation 2), 105 (generation 3), 103 (generation 4) & 101 (generation 5) DMC
+Number of colors: 105 (generation 1), 101 (generation 2), 105 (generation 3), 103 (generation 4), 101 (generation 5), 102 (generation 6) & 103 (generation 7) DMC

-I can’t tell you how many people have requested this pattern; its franky shocking.
+I can’t tell you how many people have requested this pattern; it’s frankly shocking.
 However I used to sell it, but I’ve decided to help out the video game cross stitch community with this awesome space invader simple plan school cross stitch pattern.

-With Christmas on the horizon its not too surprising that people have been asking me for my Pokemon baubles.
+With Christmas on the horizon, it’s not too surprising that people have been asking me for my Pokemon baubles.
 These are actually designed by ristvak over at SpriteStitch but I was the first to stitch them, so I still get asked about them all the time!

 I’ve seen a few versions of these, including some swell ones with neon bulbs on pikachu, so go nuts and experiment!